AmanBhatnagar16/JavaMagics/README.md

 # JavaMagics
  <strong> Java Magician in making </strong>

-Java Magics is a collection of Java programs that I have studied in High School .
-These programs are designed to help you understand the fundamentals of Java programming and build a strong foundation for your future programming endeavors for anybody .
+Java Magics is a collection of Java programs that I have studied in High School.

 ## Getting Started